 PMBOK pdf for PMP certification

 Are you preparing for PMP or CAPM certification?
 Then you must read this!
-Have you completed your PMP exam requirements which also includes 35 hours of PMP Training?
+Have you completed your PMP exam requirements which also include 35 hours of PMP Training?
 Did you say yes?
-Then, your course may have already covered the concepts from PMBOK pdf.
+Then, your course may have already covered the concepts from the PMBOK pdf.

 Even if you have a PMP study guide given by your provider, understanding and internalizing the PMBOK concepts is the key to your becoming a PMP.

 PMBOK has a glossary at the end which is a very useful resource for PMP certification.
 You can understand the various terms used by the global project management community by referring to this section.
 Moreover, some of the PMP Certification Exam questions are based on the definition of the key terms in PMBOK pdf.
 Even though you have a PMP Question Bank, going through the Glossary is a starting point.
 Also, it serves as a bite-sized knowledge or a PM nugget.

 DFD in PMBOK

 If you want to visually know how the outputs from one become an input to another process and the linkage between the different processes, go through the Data Flow Diagrams (DFD) in PMBOK.

 Are you thinking that you can stop referring to the PMBOK pdf once you are certified?
 If yes, you are mistaken!
 You start referring to it more often during your project management.
 Moreover, an edition change happens because of some improvement.
 Therefore, it pays to keep yourself updated by going through the updated edition.

 You may attend an upgraded workshop on PMBOK’s new edition to know the changes and also get the needed Professional Development Units (PDU).
 As you are aware PMI stipulates that you need to earn 60 PDUs every three-year cycle to renew your PMP certification.

 Some of the benefits of PMBOK pdf are: